 DNS servers help manage the flow of internet traffic to and from your device.
 For example, when you enter ‘facebook.com’ on your browser, it first contacts its DNS server.
 The server then responds with IP addresses that your device can use to connect to Facebook.
 It’s basically helping convert human-readable domain names to computer-readable ones.

 DNS servers can turn malicious if a hacker gains access and changes some of the information.
-It could then be instructed to redirect common domain name requests such as ‘google.com’ to a site that the hacker owns and controls.
-In this case, you come become a victim of a phishing attack.
+The server could be instructed to redirect common domain name requests such as ‘google.com’ to a site that the hacker owns and controls.
+In this case, you come become a victim of a phishing attack (see below).